SUNW4VE/ChromaFire/README.md

 2.1 Patch Notes:
 ------------------------------------------------------------------
 - You can now choose the trigger mode - HOLD or TOGGLE
-- New "switch" interval - IGNORE if you do not play Old School private matches
+- New "switch" interval - IGNORE if you do not play old school private matches
 - Fixed an issue where the sleep interval for one weapon category can "creep" into another weapon category, causing the latter to not